Witness questioned about Jones criticism of Sandy Hook trial

 “On a scale of one to 10, how seriously is Infowars taking this trial,” Mattei asked the corporate representative, Brittany Paz.

-The exchange occurred as Jones prepares to begin attending the trial in Waterbury next week and the judge, Barbara Bellis, considers a request by the families’ lawyers to limit what Jones and his lawyer can say and argue in court.
-Jones is expected to testify, but it’s not clear yet when.
+The exchange occurred as Jones prepares to attend the trial in Waterbury next week and the judge, Barbara Bellis, considers a request by the families’ lawyers to limit what Jones and his lawyer can say and argue in court.
+Jones is expected to testify,, but it’s not clear yet when.

+“They are pretending to the world that it’s an actual trial, but I’m guilty when I get there and I can’t say I’m innocent,” Jones said on his Infowars web show Friday.
+“Everybody fundamentally knows that’s a fraud.”

 Jones and his Free Speech Systems company are on trial in a lawsuit brought by an FBI agent who responded to the shooting and relatives of eight of the 20 first-graders and six educators killed in the December 2012 massacre in Newtown.
 They say Jones inflicted emotional and psychological harm on them, and they have been threatened and harassed by Jones’ followers.